nmayorov/nmayorov.github.io/content/posts/robust_ekf/index.md

 \alpha = -\frac{\beta}{1 + \sqrt{1 + \beta}}
 $$

-The equation in the transformed form corresponds to the linear Kalman correction formula.
+The equation in the transformed form corresponds to the linear Kalman correction formula with $R = I$.

 # Processing independent measurements